-After taking on the Ghorepani Poon Hill trek, Mark Bibby Jackson returns to Kathmandu to travel to the ancient capital of Nuwakot, itself devastated by the Nepal Earthquake in 2015, to catch up with a very brave person.
+After trekking in Nepal, Mark Bibby Jackson returns to Kathmandu to travel to the ancient capital of Nuwakot, itself devastated by the Nepal Earthquake 2015, to catch up with a very brave person.

 In November 2015, I visited Nepal with my photographer friend Nathan Horton.
 We encountered a country still reeling from the aftermath of the earthquake that shattered the country in April.
 Then tourism was non-existent and transport was at a standstill with lengthy queues of neglected motorbikes and cars lining the way to closed petrol stations; the consequence of a heartless embargo on fuel coming in from neighbouring India.
 My flight out had to stop in northern India as there was insufficient fuel at Kathmandu airport to fly all the way to Delhi.

 I carried my 93-year-old mother out and hid behind the house.
 I felt like everything was falling apart, dust was everywhere in the air, houses were falling down and the earth was moving

 The villagers I encountered had survived the monsoons and were awaiting the harsh winter with dignified nobility yet anger.
 Although they had benefited from emergency relief, governmental indecision was denying them the bank loans that were essential to reconstruct their homes and start rebuilding their lives.

 We visited the village of Nuwakot, which was some 30 kilometres from the epicentre of the Nepal Earthquake 2015.
 Once a proud capital of Nepal it now lay in ruins.
 I interviewed several of the villagers, but one stood out, and it was she that I had returned to meet.

 Nuwakot – history in ruins